vuejs-fr/docs/en/faq/webpack-audio-files.md

 ---
-title: Loading audio files from assets directory
+title: Loading audio files from assets directory (EN)
 description: How to extend Webpack config to load audio files?
 ---

 #  How to extend Webpack config to load audio files?
+(EN)

 Audio files should be processed by `file-loader`.
 This loader is already included in the default Webpack configuration, but it is not set up to handle audio files.
 You need to extend its default configuration in `nuxt.config.js`: